datamade/councilmatic-starter-template/README.md

         <tr>
             <td>OCD_CITY_COUNCIL_NAME</td>
             <td>
                 This identifies the legislative body you'll be tracking.
 It should correspond to an Organization in your database.
-Query the `opencivicdata_organization` table (or `opencivicdata.legislative.Organization` model in the ORM) for options.
+Query the <code>opencivicdata_organization</code> table (or <code>opencivicdata.legislative.Organization</code> model in the ORM) for options.
             </td>
             <td>Chicago City Council</td>
             <td>No</td>